MicrosoftDocs/dataexplorer-docs/kusto/management/cache-policy.md

 * Add a `datascope=...` text immediately after a table reference in the query body.
    Possible values are `all` and `hotcache`.

-The `default` value indicates use of the cluster default settings, which determine that the query should cover all data.
+The `default` value indicates use of the database default settings, which determine that the query should cover all data.

 If there's a discrepancy between the different methods, then `set` takes precedence over the client request property.
 Specifying a value for a table reference takes precedence over both.